ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 [REQUIREMENT 8](#requirement-8-assessment): Suppliers must ensure that offshore development is conducted according to UK and other relevant IA standards and legislation.

-The requirements of the HMG SPF [Ref, A] must be adhered to for offshore development.
+The requirements of the [HMG SPF][hmgspf] must be adhered to for offshore development.
 This may require significant changes to local working practices in some cases.
 The requirements of other relevant British and International standards must also be adhered to.
-Most notably for IA considerations, this specifically includes ISO27001 (Information Security Management System) [Ref, H] and ISO25999 (Business Continuity) [Ref, I].
+Most notably for IA considerations, this specifically includes [ISO27001 (Information Security Management System)][iso27001] and [ISO25999 (Business Continuity)][iso25999].
 Offshore sites and processes must be demonstrably compliant with ISO27001, and must be subject to a combination of scheduled and snap audits to ensure this.
-In addition to all of the usual ISO27001 conditions, particular considerations for offshore development are set out within HMG GPG6 [Ref, B].
+In addition to all of the usual ISO27001 conditions, particular considerations for offshore development are set out within HMG GPG6 [CESG Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks, Issue 2.1, September 2010].
 Any issues found during audit must be addressed over timescales that are agreeable to MoJ ICT IA, with formal progress tracking of issues as they are addressed and resolved.
 Business Continuity can introduce particular issues in some offshore contexts, where events such as natural disasters, pandemics, criminal activity, acts of war, etc. may be sufficiently probable to merit more rigorous mitigations than for UK development.
 Factors such as staff turnover may also present particular issues in an offshore context, particularly where Landed Resources are used.

 <a id="requirement-9"></a>